 ITEMS TO BE INSPECTED INSPECTION TO PERFORM ~ Gauge Check operation of indicator lamps in gauge (during first few seconds of key ON).
 Check for messages in gauge.
-Lights Check operation and cleanliness of headlights and taillights.
-Check operation of high and low beam.
+Check operation and cleanliness of headlights and taillights.
+Lights Check operation of high and low beam.
 Check operation of brake lights.
 Check if seats are properly latched.
-Seats, side nets and seat belts Check side nets for any damage.
-Have the nets replaced if any damage is found.
-Fasten both side nets and confirm that they latch securely.
-Use the adjustment strap to tighten the net as required.
+Seats, side nets, doors and seat belts Check side nets and doors for any damage.
+Have them replaced if any damage is found.
+Fasten all side nets and doors and confirm that they latch securely.
+Use the adjustment straps to tighten the nets as required.
 Check seat belts for any damage.
 Fasten seat belts and confirm that they latch securely.